N-Parsons/godaddy-ddns/README.md

 A complete set of example targets are given in `config-example.yaml`.

 Specifying non-existent aliases is silently tolerated by the API and thus also by this script.
-Non-existent domains cause a warning to be logged.
+Non-existent domains cause a warning to be logged and printed.

 ### Logging and caching